 The ONMS is the federal program within the National Oceanic and Atmospheric Administration (NOAA) National Ocean Service (NOS) charged with managing national marine sanctuaries as the National Marine Sanctuary System (NMSS).
 The mission of ONMS is to identify, protect, conserve, and enhance the natural and cultural resources, values, and qualities of the NMSS for this and future generations throughout the nation.
 The ONMS serves as the trustee for a system of 14 protected areas encompassing more than 290,000 square miles of marine and Great Lakes waters from Washington State to the Florida Keys and from New England to American Samoa (Figure 3).
 Within their protected waters, giant whales feed, breed and nurse their young, coral colonies flourish, and shipwrecks tell stories of our maritime history.
 Sanctuary habitats include beautiful rocky reefs, lush kelp forests, whale migration corridors and destinations, spectacular deep-sea canyons, and underwater archaeological sites.
-They range in size from one-quarter square mile in American Samoa's Fagatele Bay to the more than 140,000 square miles in the Papahanāumokuākea Marine National Monument in the Northwestern Hawaiian Islands.
+They range in size from one-quarter square mile in American Samoa's Fagatele Bay to the more than 140,000 square miles in the Papahanāumokuākea Marine National Monument in the Northwestern Hawaiian Islands, which was established under the Antiquities Act (16 U.S.C.
+431).
 Each sanctuary is a unique place deserving of special protection.
 Sanctuaries serve as natural classrooms, cherished recreational spots and places for valuable commercial activities.
 They represent many things to many people and are part of our nation's legacy to future generations.